edithturn/42-silicon-valley-netwhat/02_which_service_use_udp/Readme.md

+Which of the following services use UDP?
+1. DHCP
+2. SMTP
+3. FTP
+4. HTTP
+5. All of the above

 UDP:  (User Datagram Protocol) is a communication protocol that is primarily used for establishing low-latency and loss-tolerating connections between application on the internet.